Tonnilson/BDOPingChecker/README.md

 ### Installing

-* Download from [My personal website](http://tonic.pw/files/bdo/BDOPingChecker.exe) or compile your own
+* Download from [My personal website](http://tonic.pw/files/bdo/BDOPingChecker.exe), [Releases section](https://github.com/Tonnilson/BDOPingChecker/releases) or compile your own

+## Features
+* Dragging anywhere on the screen while saving the last position on application close
+* Change background opacity from the settings window accessed via the Tasktray
+* Lock the window from being moved

 ## Help